njnargis/TO-DO-app/README.md

 4. Open terminal or Git bash then
 5. Install dependencies using npm: npm install
-6.Start the development server: npm start
+6. Start the development server: npm start
    Browser will automatically appear for your app or
 7. Open your browser and visit `http://localhost:3000` to view the app after installing dependencies.

 ## Usage